-- The measure of real income I use is per capita personal income in 2009 chained dollars. - o Another possibility is to look at median household income.
-For details, see the Coughlin, et al., paper cited earlier. - Dividing by the RPP for a particular MSA then gives a measure of real income per capita adjusted for regional price level differentials. - I will focus on 2015, the most recent year for which data are available.
+- The measure of real income I use is per capita personal income in 2009 chained dollars. - Another possibility is to look at median household income.
+For details, see the Coughlin, et al., paper cited earlier. - Dividing by the RPP for a particular MSA then gives a measure of real income per capita adjusted for regional price level differentials. - I will focus on 2015, the most recent year for which data were available when this analysis was done.